 Then, for all polysemous words, a Word Sense Disambiguation module detects the sense of the word.
-For English, this detection is successful in 82% of word senses (87% for French with a higher number of polysemous words and a higher number of senses for each word).
+For English, this detection is successful in 82% of word senses, but for French, with a higher number of polysemous words and a higher number of senses for each word, the rate of success is about 87%).
 The senses disambiguated are directly linked in our internal taxonomy.

 A named entity detector groups the named entities.
-The Named Entities detected are : names of persons, organizations and locations, but also functions (director, student, etc.), time (relative or absolute), numbers, etc. These entities are linked between them when they refer to the same entity (for example "Dominique Strauss-Kahn" or "DSK", "Toulouse" or "la Ville rose", etc).
-This module is not very useful for this Entrance Exams campaign but for time entities.
+The Named Entities detected are: names of persons, organizations and locations, but also functions (director, student, etc.), time (relative or absolute), numbers, etc. These entities are linked between them when they refer to the same entity (for example "Dominique Strauss-Kahn" or "DSK", "Toulouse" or "la Ville rose", etc).
+This module is not very useful for this Entrance Exams campaign except for time entities.